XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/uxrgrabbableobject.md

 - `string` `Tag`
   A tag that identifies which anchor components are compatible for placement.
 - `Transform` `DropAlignTransform`
-  Defines the transform used for aligning the object during drop.
+  Defines the transform used for aligning the object to an anchor.
 - `Transform` `DropProximityTransform`
-  Defines the transform used for checking proximity when dropping the object.
+  Defines the transform used for checking proximity to other anchors for placement.
 - `UxrGrabbableObjectAnchor` `StartAnchor`
   The starting anchor where the object is initially placed.
 - `UxrGrabbableObjectAnchor` `CurrentAnchor`
   The anchor where the object is currently placed.
 - `bool` `IsPlaceable`
-  Determines if the object can be placed on a compatible anchor.
+  Determines if the object can be placed on compatible anchors.
 - `bool` `UseParenting`
   Specifies if the object should be parented to the anchor or null upon grabbing or placing.
 - `UxrSnapToAnchorMode` `DropSnapMode`